BV solutions constructed by epsilon-neighborhood method: Introduction

-The new energy-dissipation balance is a deeply insight observation, which contains the information at the jump points.
-Indeed, it was shown in \cite{MieRosSav-12, MieRosSav-13} that if the BV solution $u$ jumps at time $t$, there exists an absolutely continuous path $\gamma:[0,1] \to X$, which called an {\it optimal transition} between $u(t^-)$ and $u(t^+)$, such that \begin{itemize}
+The new energy-dissipation balance is a deep insight observation, which contains the information at the jump points.
+Indeed, it has been shown in \cite{MieRosSav-12, MieRosSav-13} that if the BV solution $u$ jumps at time $t$, there exists an absolutely continuous path $\gamma:[0,1] \to X$, which called an {\it optimal transition} between $u(t^-)$ and $u(t^+)$, such that \begin{itemize}

 \item[(i)] $\gamma(0)=u(t^-)$, $\gamma(1)=u(t^+)$, and there exists $s\in[0,1]$ such that $\gamma(s)=u(t)$;

 \item[(ii)] for all $s \in [0,1], -D_x \E(t,\gamma(s))$ stays outside the set $\partial \Psi(0)$ (if $\gamma$ is of viscous type), or on the boundary of $\partial \Psi(0)$ (if $\gamma$ is of sliding type);